 Fort Scratchley fired four rounds at the submarine, before it escaped.
 Interestingly, the fourth may have very well hit, but a civilian ship was heading to port at the time and her smoke obliterated the Fort’s target.

 All you need to know for now is that the army vacated the premises in the 1970s and it was eventually restored.
 Entry to the museum and the Fort itself is free and for an inexpensive fee (of around $12), you can go on a guided tour of the tunnels below.

 If you do plan to see the Fort, try to time your visit so that you’re there at 1pm, when a gun is fired, per tradition (not so much during the summer months, as it’s usually put on hold due to the fire-ban that is enforced in the peak of the season, for fear of bushfires).

-The Press Book House Cafe
+31. Have a coffee at the Press Book House Cafe

 After more culture, or perhaps a good cup of coffee?